mcpt/mcpt.github.io/moose.md

 ---
 layout: default
-title: WLMCIOC
+itle: MOOSE
-description: Information for the William Lyon Mackenzie C.I.
-Online Contest
+description: Information for Mackenzie's Outstanding Online Software Evaluation
-permalink: /wlmcioc/
+permalink: /moose/
 ---

 In preparation for the upcoming CCC and ECOO contests, we would like to offer an online practice contest with our judge.

 Every month William Lyon Mackenzie C.I. runs a programming contest for students at the school.
 Problems are written by past alumni including Reyno Tilikaynen, who also writes problems for ECOO.

-The junior contest will be held on Monday December 18, 2017.
-The senior contest will be held on Tuesday December 19, 2017.
+The junior contest will be held on Tuesday December 19, 2017.
+The senior contest will be held on Wednesday December 20, 2017.
+Both contests are held from 12:00pm to 3:00pm.

 # Rules